OpenNebula/docs/source/administration/monitoring/imudppushg.rst

 .. _imudppushg:

 ================================
-KVM and Xen UDP-push Monitoring
+KVM UDP-push Monitoring
 ================================

-KVM and Xen can be monitored with this ``UDP`` based monitoring system.
+KVM can be monitored with this ``UDP`` based monitoring system.

 Monitorization data is sent from each host to the frontend periodically via ``UDP`` by an agent.
 This agent is started by the initial bootstrap system of the monitoring system which is performed via ``ssh`` like with the SSH-pull system.